uniswapfoundation/docs/docs/sdk/v3/guides/swaps/03-simulate-offchain.md

 ## Next Steps

-Now that you are familiar with simulating Trades and finding optimal routes offchain, we will demonstrate an alternative solution for routing in the [next guide](04-routing.md).
+Now that you're familiar with trading, consider checking out our next guides on [pooling liquidity](../liquidity/01-position-data.md) to Uniswap!